Electronic Logging Devices for Trucks

-Electronic Logging Devices for trucks record operational data for both the vehicle and driver.
-The driver information is focused on HOS (Hours of Service).
+Electronic logging devices for trucks record operational data for both the vehicle and driver.
+The driver information is focused on HOS (hours of service).
 This is to ensure commercial truck drivers stay within the hours of duty allowed to drive between rest periods.
-The HOS records driving hours, on-duty times (working but not driving), and rest times over the course of a haul.
+The HOS records driving hours, on-duty time (working but not driving), and rest time over the course of a haul.

 Who Must Comply with the ELD Mandate?

 All truck drivers that are required to keep RODS (Record of Duty Status) are also subject to the federal ELD law.
 Violations will result in fines from DOT and may significantly delay a driver’s run.